fxm90/LightweightObservable/README.md

 }
 ```

-Please notice that the old value (`oldFormattedTime`) is an optional, as we don't have this value on the initial call to the subscriber.
+Please notice that the old value (`oldFormattedTime`) is an optional of the underlying type, as we don't have this value on the initial call to the subscriber.

 **Important:** To avoid retain cycles and/or crashes, **always** use `[weak self]` when self is needed by an observer.